-How do you work out your projection rates?30 April 2018 Back to results
+How do you work out your projection rates?21 May 2019 Back to results

 This information applies to Aegon pension funds only.

-We make assumptions based on our best estimate of the annual returns we expect certain types of investment (asset classes) to produce over the medium to long term.
+We make assumptions based on our best estimate of the annual returns we expect certain types of investments (asset classes) to produce over the medium to long term.

 For funds investing in a single type of investment, we use the following growth assumptions: